-- (C) Request that the parent execute a written consent for the evaluation in accordance with paragraph (b)(18) of - (ii) The CSC shall ensure that the following elements are included in a full and comprehensive assessment and evaluation of a child: - (A) Screening of visual and auditory - (B) Review of existing school educational and health records. - (C) Observation in an educational environment. - (D) A plan to assess the type and extent of the disability.
+- (C) Request that the parent execute a written consent for the evaluation in accordance with paragraph (b)(17) of this section. - (D) Make reasonable efforts to obtain the informed consent from the parent for an initial evaluation to determine whether the child is a child with a disability. - (ii) The CSC shall ensure that the following elements are included in a full and comprehensive assessment and evaluation of a child: - (A) Screening of visual and auditory acuity. - (B) Review of existing school educational and health records. - (C) Observation in an educational environment. - (D) A plan to assess the type and extent of the disability.
 A child shall be assessed in all areas related to the suspected disability.
-The assessment plan shall include, as appropriate: - (1) An assessment of the level of functioning academically, intellectually, emotionally, socially, and in the family. - (2) An assessment of physical status including perceptual and motor - (3) An assessment of the need for transition services for students 16 years and older. - (iii) The CSC shall involve the parents in the assessment process in order to obtain information about the child's strengths and needs and family concerns. - (iv) The CSC, as necessary, shall use all locally available community, medical, and school resources to accomplish the assessment and evaluation.
-At least one specialist with knowledge in the area of the suspected disability shall be a member of the multidisciplinary assessment team. - (v) The CSC must obtain parental consent, in accordance with IDEA and this part, before conducting an evaluation.
-The parent shall not be required to give consent for an evaluation without first being informed of the specific evaluation procedures that the school proposes to conduct. - (vi) The evaluation must be completed by the school within 45 school days following the receipt of the parent's written consent to evaluate in accordance with the school's assessment plan. - (vii) The eligibility determination meeting must be conducted within 10 school days after completion of the school's formal evaluation.
+The assessment plan shall include, as appropriate: - (1) An assessment of the nature and level of communication and the level of functioning academically, intellectually, emotionally, socially, and in the family. - (2) An assessment of physical status including perceptual and motor abilities. - (3) An assessment of the need for transition services for students 16 years and older. - (iii) The CSC shall involve the parents in the assessment process in order to obtain information about the child's strengths and needs and family concerns. - (iv) The CSC, where possible, shall conduct the evaluations in the geographic area where the child resides, and shall use all locally available community, medical, and school resources, including qualified examiners employed by the Military Departments, to accomplish the